-41 people injured in Japan restaurant explosion
+42 people injured in Japan restaurant explosion

-TOKYO (AP) — More than 40 people were injured in an explosion Sunday night at a restaurant in northern Japan, police said.
+TOKYO (AP) — More than 40 people were injured in an explosion Sunday night at a Japanese restaurant in northern Japan, police said.

-The explosion occurred in Sapporo, the capital city of Japan's northern main island of Hokkaido.
+The explosion occurred in Sapporo, the capital city of Japan's northern main island of Hokkaido, and caused nearby apartment buildings and houses to shake.

 The cause of the explosion, which occurred at a two-story restaurant in Sapporo's Toyohira district, is under investigation, police said, adding that they had no further details.